 By these extracts, we see that the fourth commandment is acknowledged to be now binding upon us.
 Oh! that men were consistent.
 Reader, will you be?
 God grant that you may.

-On the title page of the "Second Advent Library, No. xxxviii," written "By S. Bliss," on "The Chronology of the Bible," &c, we read thus:-
+On the title page of the "Second Advent Library, No. 38," written "by S. Bliss," on "The Chronology of the Bible," etc., we read thus:

-"One day is with the Lord as a thousand years.- St. Peter.

-"The seventh Day is the Sabbath of the Lord thy God.- Ex. xx.
-20.

-"I gave them my Sabbaths to be a sign between me and them.- Ex. xx.
-12.

-Which are a shadow of things to come."- St. Paul.
+"One day is with the Lord as a thousand years."
+St. Peter.
+"The seventh Day is the Sabbath of the Lord thy God."
+Exodus 20:10.
+"I gave them my Sabbaths to be a sign between me and them."
+Ezekiel 20:12.
+"Which are a shadow of things to come."
+St. Paul.
 See what an acknowledgement this is, by Br.
 Bliss!

-A word now in relation to the history.
+A word now in relation to history.
 As far as I have been able to examine, during the last six months, since I became convicted on this point, I find the following to be true.
-The disciples evidently kept the first day of the week as a festival, in commemoration of the resurrection of Christ.
-But never as the Sabbath.
-A controversy however commenced toward the close of the first century to see whether both days would be kept, or only one; and if one should be given up, which one, the first day, or the seventh.
-This controversy increased century after century till A. D. 603, when Pope Gregory passed a law abolishing the seventh day Sabbath, and establishing the first day.\
+The disciples evidently kept the first day of the week as a festival, in commemoration of the resurrection of Christ, but never as the Sabbath.
+A controversy however commenced toward the close of the first century to see whether both days should be kept, or only one; and if one should be given up, which one, the first day, or the seventh.
+This controversy increased century after century till A. D. 603, when Pope Gregory passed a law abolishing the seventh day Sabbath, and establishing the first day.
+[Baronius' Councils, 603.]

-Eusebius says of Constantine, "That he commanded, through all the Roman Empire, that the first day of the week should be observed as a Sabbath."
-"The Parliament of England met on Sundays till the time of Richard II."
-"The first law of England made for the keeping of Sunday, was in the time of Edward VI, about 1470."
-In Bishop Ely's book, written in 1635, he says, "In St. Jerome's days, the devoutest Christians, did work on the first day of the week."
+Eusebius says of Constantine, "That he commanded, through all the Roman Empire, that the first day of the week should be observed as a Sabbath day."
+[Eusebius' Life of Constantine, Book 4th, Chapter 17,18.]
+"The Parliament of England met on Sundays till the time of Richard II.
+[Bamp field's Enq. page 116.]
+"The first law of England made for keeping Sunday, was in the time of Edward VI, about 1470."
+In Bishop Ely's book, written 1635, he says, "in St. Jerome's days, the devout Christians, did work on the first day of the week.

-And John Calvin, in his "Institution of the Christian Religion," page 128, says, "The Old Fathers put in the place of the Sabbath the day we call Sunday."
+And John Calvin, in his "Institution of the Christian Religion," page 128, says, "The Fathers put in the place of the Sabbath the day we call Sunday."
 Mark this!
 The Old Fathers did it!
-Not the God of heaven!!
+Not the God of heaven!
 Whom will we obey?

-Thus we see Dan. vii.
-25 fulfilled, the "little horn" changing "times and laws."
-Therefore it appears to me that all who keep the first day of the week for "the Sabbath," are Pope's Sunday Keepers!! and God's SABBATH BREAKERS!!!
+Thus we see Dan.
+7:25 fulfilled, the "little horn" changing "times and laws."
+Therefore it appears to me that all who keep the first day of the week for "the Sabbath" are Pope's Sunday Keepers! and GOD'S SABBATH BREAKERS!!!

-Truth is what I am after, and if I had but one day on this earth to spend, I would give up error for truth as soon as I could see it.
-May the Lord give us wisdom, and help us to keep all "His commandments that we may have right to the tree of live."
-Rev. xxii.
-14
+Truth is what I am after, and if I had but one day on this earth to spend, I would give up error for truth, as soon as I could see it.
+May the Lord give us wisdom, and help us to keep all "his commandments that we may have right to the tree of life."
+Rev. 22:14.